 It is important to leave a list of digital assets to your significant other upon death.
 This should include any login information for principal accounts and instructions detailing what to do with each account.
 For example, one partner may want to have his or her social media accounts maintained as digital memorials after passing away.
 The other may want all accounts deleted as soon as possible after he or she passes.
-Digital estate planning ensures that both individuals’ wishes are respected and maintained.
+Digital estate planning guards the wishes of both individuals.

 Meet With Our Austin Estate Lawyers to Get Started

-Estate planning for unmarried couples can be complicated, as many of the rights available to married couples are not automatically offered to unmarried partners.
+Estate planning for unmarried couples can be complex, as many of the rights available to married couples are not automatically offered to unmarried partners.
 Meet with an attorney to find out what documents you need to protect your partner and safeguard your assets.
-Schedule an appointment now by contacting Sheehan Law, PLLC at (512) 640-0588.
+Schedule an appointment now by contacting Sheehan Law, PLLC at (512) 251-4553.